akvo/wai-sdg-portal/docs/wai-ethiopia/source/data.rst

 Selecting
 *********

-- Filtering a data point by selecting name, village, town or city
+- Filtering a data point by selecting name, woreda, kebele
 - You reset your search by clicking the **REMOVE FILTER** button.

 .. image:: ../assets/filter.png